Ms LAU, Stella

-Born and raised in Hong Kong, Stella Lau started her training at the Hong Kong Academy of Ballet when she was 20.
-She was awarded twice the Hong Kong Jockey Club Music Fund Scholarship while there.
-Upon graduation, she joined the Hong Kong Ballet Company where she eventually became the first homegrown dancer promoted to the principal rank in its history.
+Born and raised in Hong Kong, Stella started her training at the Hong Kong Academy of Ballet when she was 20.
+She was awarded the Hong Kong Jockey Club Music Fund Scholarship twice while studying there.
+Upon graduation, Stella joined the Hong Kong Ballet Company and eventually became the first homegrown dancer promoted to the principal rank in its history.

 During her years with the Company, Stella had danced classical as well as contemporary ballets in Hong Kong and overseas.
-She featured in Giselle as Giselle; Romeo and Juliet as Juliet; La Sylphide as the Sylph; The Nutcracker as Sugar Plum Fairy; The Tales of Hoffmann as Antonia; and The Mid-summer Night Dream as Titania.
-She was the lead dancer in Balanchine’s Concerto Barocco, Allegro Brilliante, Who Cares? and Square Dance; Kylian’s Nuages; Duato’s Jardi Tancat; MacMillan’s Pavane; Ashton’s Les Patineurs; and Caniparoli’s Connotations.
-Besides being a dancer, Stella also participated in the Company’s outreach and educational programmes as presenter and dance instructor.
+She was featured in Giselle as Giselle; Romeo and Juliet as Juliet; La Sylphide as the Sylph; The Nutcracker as Sugar Plum Fairy and Snow Queen; The Tales of Hoffmann as Antonia; and The Mid-summer Night Dream as Titania.
+She was the lead dancer in George Balanchine’s Concerto Barocco, Allegro Brilliante, Who Cares? and Square Dance; Jiři Kylián’s Nuages; Nacho Duato’s Jardi Tancat; Kenneth MacMillan’s Pavane; Fredrick Ashton’s Les Patineurs; and Val Caniparoli’s Connotations.
+In addition to her performing duties, Stella also participated in the Company’s outreach and educational programmes as presenter and dance instructor.

 Stella has extensive experience in rehearsal direction.
-She was ballet mistress in Hong Kong Ballet’s The Nutcracker and The Happenings and Hong Kong Ballet Group’s Don Quixote.
-She was rehearsal director in works of Yuri Ng, Graeme Collin, Natalie Weir, Thierry Maladain, Christopher Hampson, Wang Yuan Yuan, Wayne Ealing, Jean Paul Camelin, Kinsun Chan, Ismael Ivo, Iratxe Ansa, Cameron McMillan, Raymond Chai, Anh Ngoc Nguyen and most recently Ismael Ivo.
+She was ballet mistress in Hong Kong Ballet’s The Nutcracker and The Happenings, and Hong Kong Ballet Group’s Don Quixote.
+She was rehearsal director for works of Yuri Ng, Graeme Collin, Natalie Weir, Thierry Maladain, Christopher Hampson, Wang Yuan Yuan, Wayne Ealing, Jean Paul Camelin, Kinsun Chan, Ismael Ivo, Iratxe Ansa, Cameron McMillan, Raymond Chai, Anh Ngoc Nguyen and most recently Zoltán Fodor.

 Stella’s creative work includes Dancing to Delibes and Sylvia.
 She also restaged Michel Fokine’s Les Sylphides, Magic Garden from Don Quixote and excerpts from Sleeping Beauty, La Bayadere, Napoli and Coppélia.
-She also reconstructed La Cachucha from original score by Ann Hutchison.
-Last December, she choreographed for Musica Viva in their opera production Rigoletto.
+She reconstructed La Cachucha from original score by Ann Hutchison and choreographed dance scenes for Musica Viva in their opera productions Rigoletto, Carmen and Il Travatore.

 Stella is also committed to the development of dance in the community at large.
-She hosted talks, lectures and workshops on dance appreciation organized by the Leisure and Cultural Services Department, HKUSPACE, Baptist University, IATC, Hong Kong Dance Alliance, Hong Kong Ballet, Hong Kong Ballet Group, West Kowloon Cultural District Authority (WKCDA) and Macau Cultural Centre.
+She hosted talks, lectures and workshops on dance appreciation organized by the Leisure and Cultural Services Department (LCSD), HKU SPACE, Baptist University, IATC, Hong Kong Dance Alliance (HKDA), Hong Kong Ballet, Hong Kong Ballet Group, West Kowloon Cultural District Authority (WKCDA) and Macau Cultural Centre.
 She gave master classes and talks to participants in Tanzolympasia in Seoul, Korea and C-MAP Choreographers Festival International in Bacolod in Philippines.
-She was appointed by the Hong Kong Arts Development Council as assessor and critic in project grants; and panelist for the three-year and one-year grants.
-She also served as adjudicator in dance competitions as well as scholarships.
-In 2003 she was showcased in the Hong Kong Dance Hall of Fame, was awarded the Secretary for Home Affairs’ Commendation Scheme and the City Contemporary Dance Laureate for her outstanding contribution to the development of arts and culture in Hong Kong.
+She was appointed by the Hong Kong Arts Development Council (HKADC) as panelist for the three-year and one-year grants assessment exercises.
+She also served as adjudicator in dance competitions as well as scholarships locally and internationally.
+She was showcased in the Hong Kong Dance Hall of Fame, was awarded the Secretary for Home Affairs’ Commendation Scheme and the City Contemporary Dance Laureate for her outstanding contribution to the development of arts and culture in Hong Kong.
 She served as Chair of the HKDA, Dance and Multi-Arts Art Form Panel of the LCSD and Vice-chair of the Hong Kong Jockey Club Music and Dance Fund Awardees Association.
 Currently she is the Vice-president of the World Dance Alliance Asia-Pacific and Hong Kong Chapter.
 She also serves as board member and dance advisor to numerous bodies including HKDA, LCSD, HKADC, Home Affairs Bureau and WKCDA.